The targeted and strategic use of Pupil Premium funding will support us in achieving our vision.

-At Oakwood School we ensure that teaching and learning opportunities meet the needs of all pupils irrespective of their ability, gender or socio-economic background.
+We ensure that teaching and learning opportunities the needs of all pupils.

-We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
+We ensure that appropriate provision is made for pupil who belongs to vulnerable groups; this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be social disadvantaged.

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any other pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
 At least 70% of any group will be made up of children eligible for Pupil Premium.

 Pupil Premium funding will be allocated following a needs analysis, which will identify priority classes, groups or individuals.
 Limited funding and resources means that not all children receiving free school meals (or who have been eligible to receive FSM in the last six years, known as Ever 6) will be in receipt of Pupil Premium interventions at one time.

 The range of provision the Governors may consider making for this group of children could include: